 🎉 DEAL ALERT 🎉

 Moving to Korea soon or just settled in?
 Check out this gym in Seoul, Busan, or Gyeonggi that’s offering their 12-month membership for as low as ₩264,000 or $233!

 Arrival Process & Quarantine in Korea

 If you’re set to travel to Korea in the very near future, you may be feeling mixed emotions right now.
-On the one hand, you could be looking forward to experiencing the culture, lifestyle, and food (like this grilled pork or this must-try Korean street food!), but on the other hand, you may also be worried about the new arrival procedure and mandatory quarantine.
+On the one hand, you could be looking forward to experiencing the culture, lifestyle, and food, but on the other hand, you may also be worried about the new arrival procedure and mandatory quarantine.
 To help you ease your anxiety, I put together a list of some of the things that are MOST LIKELY to occur on your arrival.
 I got all the information from the YouTube videos of Daum Kim, Sueann Kim, and Jelly!, as well as this Reddit thread by koreaquarantine — the four most helpful resources available right now.

 1. Undergo temperature check before the flight